ePages-de/epages-devportal/_posts/2016/2016-06-01-working-as-a-software-developer-at-epages.md

 So I'm up-to-date most of the time.

 Furthermore, we use Google Hangouts to connect with the teams in Hamburg or Barcelona.
-Every Friday, we have our R&D status meeting, where we exchange the week's important topics.
+Every Friday, we have our R&amp;D status meeting, where we exchange the week's important topics.

 ### What do you like at ePages?